chukwumaokere/drake-lighting-app/README.md

 - TODO: Code time and mile distance from users current position (need to request location)
 - TODO: need code to upload image to server - Will have to do in production
 - TODO: add splash screen https://www.youtube.com/watch?v=dPUmskG_-y0
-- TODO: Fix CSS Coloring
+- ~~TODO: Fix CSS Coloring~~
-- TODO: fix depcrated CSS on homepage html
+- ~~TODO: fix depcrated CSS on homepage html~~
-- TODO: Add ratings and service contracts list and detail view
+- ~~TODO: Add ratings and service contracts list and detail view~~
 - TODO: Find way to calculate and display stars on ratings based on rating.stars
+- TODO: Figure out a use for the Properties tab
 - Export as native app
 - ~~Finish dashboard page~~
 - ~~launchCamera should prompt actionsheet~~